Mwesigwa39/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - This script displays current directory contents, including hiddent files in long format, with user and group IDs displayed numerically.

-6-firstdirectory - Creates a directory named my_first_directory in the /tmp/ directory
+6-firstdirectory - Creates a directory named my_first_directory in the /tmp/ directory.

-7-movethatfile - moves the file 'betty' from /tmp/ to /tmp/my_first_directory
+7-movethatfile - moves the file 'betty' from /tmp/ to /tmp/my_first_directory.

+8-firstdelete - deletes the file 'betty' from /tmp/my_first-directory.